jakebullet70/OctoTouchController/README.md

 Written in B4X, Work in progress...

 ### Project Status
 Octoprint functions are feature complete, only UI work left.
-(Aug 2022)
+(Aug/1/2022)

+Internal testing of Beta 1.
+(Aug/19/2022)